-Batting stars: Torii Hunter was 3-for-3 with a double and a stolen base, his second.
-Doug Mientkiewicz was 3-for-4 with two doubles.
-Corey Koskie was 1-for-3 with a walk.
+Batting stars: Torii Hunter was 2-for-3 with two doubles and a walk.
+Doug Mientkiewicz was 2-for-5 with two doubles.
+Eric Milton was 2-for-4.

 Pitching stars: Milton struck out eight in eight innings, giving up two runs on five hits and no walks.
 Eddie Guardado pitched a scoreless inning, giving up two hits.